virtualritz/nsi-docs/docs/guidelines.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Directional lights are created by using the node and setting the
-``angle`` attribute to 0. hdr lights are also created using the
+``angle`` attribute to 0.
+HDR lights are also created using the
-environment node, albeit with a :math:`2\pi` cone angle, and reading a
+environment node, albeit with a 2π cone angle, and reading a
 high dynamic range texture in the attached surface shader.
 Other
 directional constructs, such as *solar lights*, can also be obtained
 using the environment node.